danielianreyes/danielianreyes/README.md

 ### 👋 Hello!
-My name is **Daniel Ian** and I am currently a first year computer science major studying at the *University of California, Irvine*!
+My name is **Daniel Ian** and I am currently a recent Computer Science graduate from the *University of California, Irvine*!

 I am from *West Covina, California* but I was born in the city of *Muntinlupa* in the *Philippines*.
-I am interested in front-end development and have been working on getting familiar with various front-end tools.
-I have also developed an interest in competitive programming which is something that I have always wanted to try out.
-I'm looking forward to learning about the vast field of computer science!
+I'm particularly interested in web development and software engineering with a strong focus on building clean, user-friendly applications.
+Through personal and collaborative projects, I’ve worked with a variety of modern tools while continuing to explore different areas of computer science.
+Through personal and collaborative projects, I’ve worked with a variety of modern tools while continuing to explore different areas of computer science.

+I enjoy learning new technologies, tackling challenging problems, and collaborating with people from diverse backgrounds to build meaningful solutions.

 You can find me on [LinkedIn](https://www.linkedin.com/in/daniel-ian-reyes-7a7378224)!